davidamebley/davidamebley/README.md

 - ☁️ Exploring cloud-first development, especially with AWS and Azure.
 - ⚡ Fun fact: Once taught IT in a Ghanaian junior high school, winning multiple Best Teacher awards.
 Now immersed in full-time software development in Finland! 🏫🏆💻🌍

-Let's connect and collaborate on innovative projects!
+Connect with me and let's innovate!